 Stone setting can be a daunting task for those who are beginners at jewellery making, however it is something that we all need to learn in order to develop our skills and collections.

 There are a lot of great pre-made settings available these days to make this stage a little easier and your creations really come to life.
-However these are often limited to certain shapes and sizes and you may want to venture in to gemstones that vary from these standard restrictions from time to time.
+However these are often limited to certain shapes and sizes and you may want to venture into gemstones that vary from these standard restrictions from time to time.

-We have had a good think about each of these two options and have come up with Pro's and Con's for each, now it's down to you to choose which best suits you and what you would like to make.
+We have had a good think about each of these two options and have come up with pros and cons for each, now it's down to you to choose which best suits you and what you would like to make.

 They are often easy to set and are great for beginners on their jewellery making journey.

-They are well made and strong to withstand soldering on to other components.
+They are well made and strong to withstand soldering onto other components.

 If you need multiple settings all the same to make a matching set or intricate piece pre-made settings make life a lot easier!

-With a pre made setting you are restricted to the shapes and sizes that are available (although there is a great selection on offer) you may have found a great stone that you would love to turn in to something special but it just doesn't fit in to any of the pre made sizes.
+With a pre-made setting, you are restricted to the shapes and sizes that are available (although there is a great selection on offer) you may have found a great stone that you would love to turn into something special but it just doesn't fit into any of the pre-made sizes.

-If you are looking to make something totally unique a pre made setting is possibly not the best way to go as others can also buy these same settings.
+If you are looking to make something totally unique a pre-made setting is possibly not the best way to go as others can also buy these same settings.
 However you can still customise these, adding a bit here, removing a bit there.

 Although gemstones that are calibrated to specific sizes generally fit most pre-made settings, because these stones are natural they do vary in their depth meaning that some pre-made settings may not be suitable.
 However, as in the point before, you can adjust these settings - for example filing down the edges for a more shallow stone.

 Making your own settings means that your options are limitless.
-You can take any stone, piece of sea glass, broken china or even shells from your favourite beach and make it in to something to wear.
+You can take any stone, piece of sea glass, broken china or even shells from your favourite beach and make it into something to wear.

-You can tailor your settings to fit what ever you are making meaning that your creations can incorporate or blend the setting in to your piece easier that with a pre-made.
+You can tailor your settings to fit whatever you are making meaning that your creations can incorporate or blend the setting into your piece easier that with a pre-made.

 By making your own settings you can create a look that is unique to you, even adding a certain finish or texture that people will instantly recognise as yours.

 You will make mistakes... and it is very frustrating, but just remember everyone makes mistakes and it's part of the process of learning.
-Without making mistakes you wont know how to do it better next time, and as they say - practice makes perfect!
+Without making mistakes you won't know how to do it better next time, and as they say - practice makes perfect!

-If you have any further questions, feel free to call our friendly team who will be more than happy to give you some advice through Facebook, Twitter, Email or simply calling us on 01872 573888 8.30am-4.30pm.
+If you have any questions, feel free to get in touch with our friendly team who will be more than happy to give you advice over email or on the phone.